-Proust may have moved to near tears by a madeleine but some of us feel that exact same way about our first Mexican-style street corn experience.
-Although it’s not anything emotional or childhood-related.
-It’s simply that we’re haunted by the juxtaposition of smoky and sweet, crisp and creamy, salty and oh so tangy.
-Good luck getting this recipe outta your mind once you’ve had a taste.–Renee Schettler Rossi
+Proust may have moved to near tears by a madeleine.
+Some of us feel that exact same way about our first Mexican-style street corn experience.
+Although it’s not anything emotional or childhood-related, it’s simply that we’re haunted by the juxtaposition of smoky and sweet, crisp and creamy, salty and tangy.
+Good luck getting this recipe outta your mind once you’ve had a taste.–David Leite

 - 4 ears sweet corn, husks on